13 money resolutions for 2013: #7 Make more money!

 There are only so many areas where you can save money, whereas the possibilities to earn extra income are endless, and if you put that extra money towards your 2013 goals, you will reach them in no time.

-This year, I plan to make extra money by
+This year, I plan to make extra money with

 Selling plots on my 90 acres land